 A good tactical/bugout pack follows the KISS rule(Keep It Simple Stupid.)
 They are mission customizable for “as needed” modifications typically via Molle webbing.

 The GR1 is an American-made legend that built GoRuck’s tough reputation.
-The GR1 has been our number one recommended backpack from a purely durability point of view for quite a while.
+The GR1 has been our number one recommended backpack from a purely durability standpoint for quite a while now.